iamshubhp/Resume-Review/README.md

 - Built with Streamlit and OPENAI
 - I got inspired to build this web app by the challenges of modern job applications

-## Contributions are Excepted thankyou!
+## Contributions are Accepted thankyou!